ParulSPatel/SEIS664-Team3/README.md

 SEIS 664 Lab 5

-This readme is now enhanced.
+This readme is now ENHANCED.